Ask a Server SSD Expert

 SSD test beds for enterprise servers should be done with the real hardware, OS and data.
 We’ll explain why.

-MSP industry expert Rob May’s insight into how memory/storage upgrades help companies with remote workers.
+MSP industry expert Rob May’s insight into how memory/storage upgrades helps companies with remote workers.

 Don’t pick the wrong type of SSD for your server.
 A wrong choice means a higher cost of ownership.
 Learn to pick the right SSDs.

-What will 2021 bring in tech and trends?
-What do our KingstonCognate members and industry experts predict for the future?
+What will 2021 bring in Tech and trends?
+What do our KingstonCognate members and industry experts predicting for the future?

-Learn why the future of business depends on SSD-enabled SDS, and how SSD fits into software-defined storage solutions.
+Learn why the future of business depends on SSD-enabled SDS, and how SSD fits into a Software Defined Storage Solutions.

 Planning a new system?
 Watch this video to learn about the benefits 16Gbit DRAM next-gen technology.